 “Aromatics production” means extraction of light aromatics from reformate and/or hydrotreated pyrolysis gasoline by a solvent.

-“Asphalt production” means the processing required to produce asphalts and bitumen, including bitumen oxidation (mostly for road paving).
+“Asphalt production” means, for the purposes of CWB data reporting, the processing required to produce asphalts and bitumen, including bitumen oxidation (mostly for road paving).
 This includes polymer-modified asphalt.

 “Atmospheric Crude Distillation” means primary atmospheric distillation of crude oil and other feedstocks.
 The atmospheric crude distillation unit includes any ancillary equipment such as a crude desalter, naphtha splitting, gas plant and wet treatment of light streams for mercaptan removal and may have more than one distillation column.